 - Diaper bags must be labeled on the outside.
-We will not use items from unmarked bags.

 For everyone in Child Watch to have a safe and positive experience, we utilize the following behavior management approach:

 - If a child is misbehaving, we will redirect the child to an appropriate activity.
 We will suggest several alternatives.
-For children over age three, we will try "quiet time."

 - A Behavior form may be completed and discussed with the parent to address inappropriate behavior.